 Last summer, I was fortunate to have been able to take the Margolis Method Professor Certification Program with Kari Margolis and members of her Company.
 As someone who has experienced a number of different methods and trainings, I found Kari's Method to be remarkably focussed, articulate, and specific for the training of actors.
 It continues to resonate in deep and meaningful ways.
 If you have the opportunity, I highly recommend this program.

 Kari Margolis is an amazing teacher and theater-maker.
 Her work and Method is a major gift to the world of Devised theatre and physical training of Actors!
 I am indebted to her for her generosity and unique approach and enormous gift to Theater Making!

 Middlesex County College

 Margolis Method has inspired me endlessly.
 It is truly an approach to total actor training that can be seamlessly applied across genres/styles from text-based work, to devising and everything in between.
-My students are energized by this work and the fundamentals can be incorporated into your existing pedagogy!!
-Kari Margolis is a masterful teacher & amazing powerhouse.
+My students are energized by this work and the fundamentals can be incorporated into your existing pedagogy!
+Kari Margolis is a masterful teacher and amazing powerhouse.

 Elizabeth McCormick Smith

 Parkland High School